JordanCpp/LDL/README.md

 LDL_GL.hpp   - Supports all versions of OpenGL (1.0 - 4.6).

 # Support platforms.
-1. Windows 95 and higher
+1. Windows 95 and higher.
-2. Linux (In the process of implementation).
+2. Linux (Debian 3) and higher.

 # Support graphics API.
 1. OpenGL >= 1.0 and <= 4.6